 То: Value Planning Work Group

-CC: Lee Frederiksen
+CC: Other recipient(s)

 Date: February 28, 2020

 From: AECOM

+Quality Review by: Reviewer

+Authority Agent Review by: Reviewer

-Subject: Road and Bridge Analysis
+Subject: Road and Bride Analysis

 1.0 Introduction

 Several alternatives for realigning Sites-Ladoga Road across and around the planned reservoir have been considered.
 These alternatives were discussed with Colusa and Glenn Counties on January 28, 2020.
 Important considerations include the following: